-The United States ranks just 27th in the world in voter participation, with only 53.6 percent of eligible voters casting ballots in the 2012 presidential election.
-That's an embarrassingly low participation rate compared to Belgium's 87.2 percent participation rate, and barely above the voting rate in former Soviet republics such as Estonia and Slovenia, which don't have a centuries-old tradition of democracy.
+In 2016, the United States ranked 26th in the world in voter participation, with only 56 percent of eligible voters casting ballots in the 2016 presidential election.
+That's better than the 2012 election's participation rate of 53.6 percent but embarrassingly low participation compared to Sweden's 87 percent participation rate, and barely above the voting rate in former Soviet republics such as Slovenia, which don't have a centuries-old tradition of democracy.

+Even though 2020 is shaping up to be a year of higher-than-normal voter turnout in the U.S., experts are predicting about 65 percent turnout, certainly nothing like 80 percent.
 So what's up with that?
 What motivates people to either vote or abstain from doing so?
 Some simply don't like the candidates running in a given year, prefer to do something else that day, or else somehow forget that there's an election.
 But according to a Pew Research Center survey of registered voters who didn't cast ballots in 2014, the biggest single reason was schedule conflicts with work or school, which kept 35 percent of people who didn't vote from exercising their rights.
-That's more than 16 percent of the country who say they wanted to vote but weren't able to.

 Those schedule conflicts occur in large part because of an 1845 federal law, which designated a weekday — specifically, the first Tuesday after the first Monday of November — as Election Day.